Promoting and protecting the health of the public through advocacy, partnerships and education

 • Evidence Synthesis for Public Health Decision Making: This workshop will take you through the evidence review process with hands-on examples for steps in evidence synthesis and resources to support continued learning.

-• Implementation & Evaluation: This workshop provides hands-on guidance through the steps involved in planning, implementing and evaluating change.
+• Implementation & Evaluation: This workshop provides hands-on guidance through the steps involved in planning, implementing and evaluating change

-National Collaborating Centre for Healthy Public Policy (NCCHPP) Upcoming Webinar:
+National Collaborating Centres for Public Health

 Why Public Health Matters